Contact Us

 Watercolor workshops over the years also influenced Joyce.
 She attended workshops with Frank Webb in Maryland, Zoltan Szabo in Maine, Skip Lawrence in Maryland, and Tom Lynch in Texas.
 Joyce enjoyed painting landscapes of the northeast, southwest, and the Texas Hill Country where she lived for 15 years before moving to Georgia.

-Supply Fee: $20 per lesson
+Supply Fee: $20 per lesson (unless waived by instructor)

 Time Minimum: 3 hour minimum for Watercolor & 2 hour minimum for Alcohol Inks